DERTY112233/derty112233.github.io/_posts/2024-11-4-Intro-To-Mainframe.md

 ```powershell
 .\mvs
 ```
-After running this, you should see a lot of information running across the screen, don't be alarmed, just give it some time and you should see a screen like the one below
+After running this, you should see a lot of information running across the screen, don't be alarmed, just give it some time, and you should see a screen like the one below
 ![the picture has some issues](/herc_console.png)
 And now for some magic, press "ESC" to see the console in action.
 Should look like the below
 ![the picture has some issues](/esc_console.png)
-If all went well and the steps were followed, we have successfuly powered on our mainframe!!!
+If all went well and the steps were followed, we have successfully powered on our mainframe!!!
 Congrats

 #### Let's patch in
-Starting up the wx3270 terminal we installed(it may not look like it's anything special but it packs a punch in features) Locate the double pin plug and hover over it with your mouse, should say "Connect to a host", click that and use the default configuration which should be localhost 3270.
+Starting up the wx3270 terminal we installed(it may not look like it's anything special, but it packs a punch in features) Locate the double pin plug and hover over it with your mouse, should say "Connect to a host", click that and use the default configuration which should be localhost 3270.

-__you are now in__
+__You are now in__
 __CONGRATULATIONS__

-You should see a screen like the one after running the mvs startup script and you can interact with the system.
+You should see a screen like the one after running the MVS startup script, and you can interact with the system.
 ![The picture has some issues](/main_console.png)
 When this is shown, press ENTER.
 Now time to login, use the following user and press ENTER